magiclabs-ai/mb-client/README.md

 ![GitHub CI](https://github.com/56kcloud/mb-package/actions/workflows/test.yml/badge.svg) ![GitHub CI](https://github.com/56kcloud/mb-package/actions/workflows/linter.yml/badge.svg)
 # magicbook-client
-A TypeScript package that allows you to create a design request, add images to it and returns the corresponding nautilus JSON.
+This is a TypeScript package that allows you to generate a design request, add images to it, make updates to the design request, and obtain the corresponding design request JSON.
 ### Installing the latest version
 You can install the latest version by using:
 - `npm install mb-package@latest`